AthenaCaesura/teleportation-preserves-entanglement/README.md

 # Teleportation Preserves Entanglement

 Here I discuss the outputs of `teleportation_circuit.py` where I demonstrate that entanglement is preserved in the teleportation process.
+This project was completed as part of proof of the correctness of the ruby slippers compiler.

 ## Circuit Sequence
 Here I describe what is happening in the circuit in term of the barriers that are placed.
 See `circuit_description.png` for reference.